Germanicopolis (Bithynia): History

+In early 1205, a battle was fought there between the invading Crusaders and the Byzantines, in which many Latins were killed.

 The city was taken by the Ottoman Empire in 1326 and the new Ottoman capital city was built at nearby Bursa (the Ancient Prusa).

 Ecclesiastical history

 In Byzantine times the town was the see of a suffragan of the Archdiocese of Nicomedia, in the sway of the Patriarchate of Constantinople.

 The names of a number of bishops are historically documented: